 Aggregate samples shall be taken, at random times, as directed and witnessed by the Engineer in accordance with Materials I.M.
-204 and secured in accordance with I.M.
+204 and secured in accordance with Materials I.M.
 511 to determine that materials are being proportioned in accordance with the specifications.

-The hot HMA mixture shall be sampled, at random locations, as directed and witnessed by the Engineer, from the roadway, behind the paver, prior to compaction, in accordance with Materials I.M.
+The hot HMA mixture shall be sampled, at random locations, as directed and witnessed by the Engineer, in accordance with Materials I.M.
 322 and secured in accordance with Materials I.M.
 511.